BBN, Oct 6, 2025 – I’m using racks of AI machines to MINE human knowledge...

 There's no deference due to your interpretation.

-There's my victory in Pearson versus Shalila, which says you'd have to allow the claims anyway with qualifications because you can't very well doubt the validity, truthfulness, and non-misleadingness of claims that your sister agencies are publishing every day to the American people.
+We're also telling them, even if you did somehow convince a court that you could use your significant scientific agreement standard, there's my victory in Pearson versus Schleiler, which says you'd have to allow the claims anyway with qualifications because you can't very well doubt the validity, truthfulness, and non-misleadingness of claims that your sister agencies are publishing every day to the American people.

-So even if you didn't find that it was appropriate as a qualified claim, you'd still have to allow the claim anyway, because the First Amendment requires you to do so because you cannot say that the government's own speech, which it is publishing to the American people cannot be made by private parties that are simply republishing that same information.
+So even if you didn't find that it was appropriate as a qualified claim, you'd still have to allow the claim anyway because the First Amendment requires you to do so because you cannot say that the government's own speech, which it is publishing to the American people, cannot be made by private parties that are simply republishing that same information.

-And then we tell them that it's not fair to categorize this speech as commercial speech, even though we would surpass the court's standard for commercial speech, and they would lose under that standard.
+And then we tell them that it's not fair to categorize this speech as commercial speech, even though we would surpass the court's standard for commercial speech and they would lose under that standard.

-You have to admit that it is scientific, and therefore it must be allowed.
+You have to admit that it is scientific and therefore it must be allowed.

-And I think we have a very strong argument and a very good chance of defeating them in in federal court.
+And I think we have a very strong argument and a very good chance of defeating them in federal court.

-Okay, so my question though is you know, it seems like President Trump is cozying up to big pharma.
+Okay, so my question, though, is: you know, it seems like President Trump is cozying up to Big Pharma.

 He just did a deal with Pfizer.